RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

 # Social Comfort (Ideas)

 #### Introductions
-* Include name, profession, why are you here, and something silly.
+* Include name, profession, why are you here / goals for today's class, and something silly.
 * Don't rush, even if you have a big class.
 * If someone joins the class late, ask them to introduce themselves.

+#### Icebreakers
+* Name games!
+Admit up front that most people are bad at learning new names.
+* Get people talking.
+The more comfortable they are at talking, the more likely they'll speak up when they don't understand something, or to answer someone else's question.

 # Social Comfort (More Ideas)
 #### Try to suppress your (understandable) culturally-influenced sexism
 * Don't hit on people.
 No sexual advances.
 None.
 Even at the after-party.
 * Don't make sexist jokes.
 Or racist, classist, or ableist jokes.
 Call people out if they do.
+A simple "That's not funny" and moving on quickly with the conversation will often suffice.
 * Don't make gender-based generalizations ("Women are better at X, because ...")
 * Don't make references to people's bodies or state your opinion of them.
 * Don't use slurs.
-* Don't treat women as delicate flowers; do treat them like normal people.

 # Discussion: Technical Capability
 ### How can you help people feel technically capable?